ayan-goel/crypto_bot/README.md

 * Add second exchange for cross-exchange arbitrage
 * Implement latency tracking between market data and order placement
 * Build backtester using historical WebSocket dumps

----

-Let me know if you want this added to your repo as a `README.md` or `MVP_PLAN.md` file.